wapsol/re-cloud/README.md

 ### Hot Storage

-H-Storage is mounted initially on the same hardware that the compute-VM is running, hence offering rapid access to disk-resources.
+H-Storage is mounted initially on the same hardware that the compute-VM is running, hence offering rapid access to disk-space.
-It is mounted at boot-time.
+It is mounted at boot-time and carries on it essential operating system components and directories.

 ### Cold Storage

 C-Storage can be attached to (and detached from) any compute-VM as an additional resource.
 Sometimes, these resources are referred to as Volumes.

-Usually one or more hardware nodes are dedicated to storage.
+Usually some of your hardware nodes are dedicated to storage.
 Such nodes are used to create and expand storage Volumes, hence offering software developers the necessary resources according to their applications' needs.